-You may qualify for thinner lenses that fit the basic GlassesSA frames.
-Glasses with thinner lenses may incur a higher cost than standard glasses.
-GlassesSA will contribute $50 in additional costs for thinner lenses in basic frames.
+GlassesSA will meet $50 in additional costs for thinner lenses in basic frames.
 Any further cost will be at the customer’s expense.
 Costs may vary according to lens type, and between participating optometrists.

 Optional children’s frame upgrades

-Children (aged under 18 years at the time of approval) may choose to upgrade to frames outside the GlassesSA basic range.
-GlassesSA will contribute an additional $50 towards the cost of other frames.
+GlassesSA will meet $50 in additional costs for children's (aged under 18 years at the time of approval) frames outside the standard range.
 Any further cost will be at the customer’s expense.
 Available frames and prices may vary between participating optometrists.

 Optional frame and lens upgrades

-You can choose treatments, services or upgrades that are additional to the basic frames and lenses (anti-reflective lens coating, lens tinting, or higher cost frames) at your own expense.
+You can choose to pay extra for treatments, services or upgrades to the basic frames and lenses (eg anti-reflective lens coating, lens tinting, or higher cost frames).
 Availability and prices may vary between participating optometrists.

 Optional use of own frames